 Critics of the ‘audit society’ and the so-called ‘new public management’ doctrines have gained momentum in recent years.
 At the centre of the critique is the so-called motivation crowding-out hypothesis.
 This column presents evidence from a field experiment involving Swedish non-profits.
 Far from crowding out intrinsic motivation, the threat of an audit improved all aspects of efficiency.

-Holger Görg, Olivier N. Godart, Aoife Hanley, Christiane Krieger-Boden 08 July 2014
+Holger Görg, Olivier N. Godart, Aoife Hanley, Christiane Krieger-Boden, Tuesday, July 8, 2014

 Many firms are replacing traditional working hours with more flexible arrangements, reflecting new thinking on employee motivation.
 This column presents evidence from Germany that trust-based working time is associated with increased innovation.
 However, trust-based working hours also contribute to the blurring of workers’ professional and private lives, and may lead to excessive overtime.
 Careful design of trust-based working arrangements is required to reap the innovations gains while avoiding the health pitfalls.

 Mirco Tonin, Michael Vlassopoulos, Friday, May 28, 2010

 What motivates workers in their job?
 This column presents evidence from a recent field experiment suggesting that women are motivated by concern about the social cause pursued by their employer, while men are not.
 This may provide new insight into the gender earnings gap.